Duchenne – What is it?

 High-Throughput Screening for new drugs

 Project Catalyst is a targeted research program designed to develop oral medications that may delay muscle degeneration in DMD.
 The research is being conducted by PTC Therapeutics, a New Jersey biotech firm that currently has a Duchenne drug in Phase II human clinical trials.
 This drug, called PTC 124, will benefit 10-15% of boys with Duchenne who have a particular genetic mutation called a “stop codon” or “nonsense mutation.”
 PTC is now selecting additional drug candidates that will help the remaining 85% of children with Duchenne from hundreds of thousands of compounds.
 Several classes of compounds have been identified for four Duchenne protein targets and are being optimized for safety and efficacy.
-Lead candidates may eventually be tested in human clinical trials targeted for 2011.
-For more information, please click here.
+Please click here to view website

 Utrophin Upregulation